- John Appleby made bold predictions on HANA.

-This answer appears to be a pivot and it does not seem to address the core issue, which is that Exadata machines are certainly responsible for part of the performance difference between HANA and Oracle.
+This answer appears to be a pivot, and it does not seem to address the core issue, which is that Exadata machines are undoubtedly responsible for part of the performance difference between HANA and Oracle.
 The intent of the benchmark should be to keep hardware independent from the software.

 SAP further elaborates on a topic which we agree with SAP.

 “Oracle’s claims are based on nonequivalent systems.
 From a hardware perspective, the SAP HANA platform runs on well-priced hardware from 12 partners, including Dell and Lenovo.
 The Oracle product runs on expensive proprietary servers that make customers dependent on Oracle.
 On the software side, Oracle compares the speed of a one-node setup on a current Exadata server against a one-node Dell server benchmarked in October 2014.
 A fair comparison would be one in which the Dell server ran the same newer SAP software that was used on the Oracle Exadata machine.
 We do not want to speculate on the potential performance improvement if the Dell benchmark ran on the same version of the SAP NetWeaver technology platform as the Oracle benchmark.
 Yet the Exadata machine costs 20 to 30 times more than the Dell server and yields just 2 times the performance.
 Does it make sense to pay that kind of premium for little improvement in database performance?”

 We cannot verify SAP’s statement about the cost differential between Exadata and Dell.
 It is most likely exaggerated, but Exadata is undoubtedly significantly more expensive.
 The primary point is that Exadata is higher performing hardware than the Dell hardware used for HANA.